Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

   return sendEmail({
     to: params.to,
-    subject: 'Welcome to Dharma Realty! ðŸ ', html,
+    subject: 'Welcome to REST-iN-U! 🏠',
+    html,
-    text: `Welcome to Dharma Realty, ${params.name}!
+    text: `Welcome to REST-iN-U, ${params.name}!
 We're excited to have you.`, });
 }